 Don't you find it amazing that dolphins have become humans’ best friends in the ocean, and happy that you can easily swim with dolphins in Oahu?
 These clever mammals are to us in the ocean what dogs are on land, and this natural attraction has made a dolphin encounter one of those island activities you just have to do.
-It definitely was on our bucket list when we visited Oahu in Hawaii!

 In Oahu this is very easy accomplished, as you can simply join one of the many North Shore dolphin swim tours in Hawaii and better West coast tours where dolphin excursions are very sought out experiences.